 "branch": "the-pr-branch",

-"branch_dest": "master",
+"branch_dest": "main",

-"skip_git_status_report": "true"
+"skip_git_status_report": true

 }